 Back then, I was working at a hair salon.
 He encouraged me to leave and open my own.
-We set it up together, and next thing you know, I was running my own place.
-Bob’s always been fun and funny, and he’s been my best friend from the beginning.
+He sold his motorcycle so we could purchase a water heater to set up shop, and next thing you know, I was running my own place.
+Bob’s always been fun and had a great sense of humor—even if it is at my expense!
+He has been my rock and support from the beginning.
 So of course, it made sense that we’d start a family.
 Like many mothers, having children changed everything.
-Suddenly, life wasn’t just about me—I had little ones to care for.
-We have three boys: Brandon, Justin, and Derek.
+Suddenly, life wasn’t just about me—which was a first for me—but now I had little ones to care for.

+We have three sons: Brandon, Justin, and Derek.
 Each one brought their own unique joys and challenges.
-One of the most life-changing moments came when Brandon was a baby; he had a medical condition that caused him to stop breathing.
-It was terrifying.
-The doctors told us it was Sudden Infant Death Syndrome.
-The chances of survival were low.
+One of the most life-changing moments came after our first son Brandon was born; he had a medical condition that caused him to stop breathing.
+We discovered he was a high risk for Sudden Infant Death Syndrome.
+It was a constant reminder that I was not in control, and no matter what I did, there was always the fear I could lose him.

+When Bob started considering retirement—after 37 years in sales and marketing—I told him, “Why don’t you help me instead?”
+So he did.
+Together, we built one of Keller Williams’ top-producing teams and became successful investors in our own right.
 Being an investor has taught me a lot about how to “play the game.”
 Markets shift.
 Accidents happen.
 I’ve made money, and I’ve lost money.
 And through all the ups and downs, I’ve gained experience and wisdom I now pass on to my clients who are buying or selling in Kingwood.
-I know this area like the back of my hand—I’ve lived here since 1998––and it’s a great place.
+I know this area like the back of my hand—I’ve lived here since 1998—and it’s a great place.
 The community values and neighborly spirit here truly resonate with me.

 These days, Bob is slowly retiring and spends his time golfing and occasionally helping me with the business.
 As for me, I still love dancing, hanging out with friends and family, and most of all, serving my clients—who I see as family, too.